giantswarm/presentations/content/kubernetes_training/03-Basics-II.md

 ---

-# Scheduled Jobs
+# Cron Jobs

 - Like Jobs but scheduled
 - Two types:
   - Once at a specified point in time
   - Repeatedly at a specified point in time
-- Think Cron (format is identical)
+- Think good old Cron (format is identical)